bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 // Augment the Express types to include a `boundBucketClient` property on the
 // `res.locals` object.
-// This will allow us to access the BucketClient instance in our route handlers
+// This will allow us to access the ReflagClient instance in our route handlers
 // without having to pass it around manually declare global {
   namespace Express {